Non-vanishing of Kolyvagin systems and Iwasawa theory: Introduction

 For each $n\in\mathcal{N}_{\rm Heeg}$, define $\mathscr{M}(n)\in\Z_{\geq 0}\cup\{\infty\}$ by $\mathscr{M}(n)=\infty$ if $\kappa_n^{\rm Heeg}=0$, and by

 otherwise.
 Put $\mathscr{M}_{r}=\min\{\mathscr{M}(n)\colon\nu(n)=r\}$.
 We have $\mathscr{M}_{r}\geq\mathscr{M}_{r+1}\geq 0$ for all $r\geq 0$ (cf.~\cite{kolystructure}).
 Put

 Note that Kolyvagin's conjecture is equivalent to the finiteness of $\mathscr{M}_{\infty}$.
 W. Zhang's refinement \cite[Conj.~4.5]{zhang_ind} provides a conjectural formula for $\mathscr{M}_{\infty}$, which we establish: \begin{thmintro}[Refined Kolyvagin's conjecture] Let $(E,p,K)$ be as in Theorem~\ref{thmintroKoly}, and assume that $p>3$ and {\rm (\ref{eq:irred})} holds.
+Assume that the integral anticyclotomic Main Conjecture \ref{conj:anticyc} holds.
 Assume also that the fixed modular parametrisation $\pi: X_{0}(N) \to E$ as in \eqref{par} is $p$-optimal\footnote{That is $\ord_p(\deg(\pi))$ is minimal among all modular parametrisations of all curves in the $\Q$-isogeny class of $E$. }.
 Then we have

 \end{thmintro} \begin{rmk-intro} In the rank one case Theorem~\ref{thmintroKoly-div} implies the $p$-part of the conjectural Birch and Swinnerton-Dyer formula for $E/K$ (cf.~\cite[Theorem~1.6]{zhang_ind}). \end{rmk-intro}